daormar/debasher/doc/design_doc_resident.md

   (`_save_checkpoint(epoch, node_state, channel_buffers, processed_upto)`). **Not currently read back by anything**: on
-  restore, only `node_state` is passed to `restore_node_state()`; whether `channel_state` is meant purely for external inspection/audit of a consistent global snapshot (per the introduction's second goal) or is a real gap is flagged in the Loose ends point below, not resolved here.
+  restore, only `node_state` is passed to `restore_node_state()`; whether `channel_state` is meant purely for external inspection/audit of a consistent global snapshot (per the introduction's second goal) or is a real gap is flagged in the Loose ends section below, not resolved here.
 - The node state is stored under `node_state` (renamed from `state` on 2026-09-20, to tell it from `channel_state`; the hooks `capture_state()` and `restore_state()` became `capture_node_state()` and `restore_node_state()`, since they handle nothing else).
 A checkpoint written under the old key fails to load with a `KeyError`, and a module that still defines the